 The exotic Preveli Palm Beach is one of the most beautiful and famous beaches in Crete.
 It is located at the southern coast of Crete, below the Preveli Monastery, at the mouth of the Kourtaliotiko Gorge.
 An amazing river called Grand River comes from the Kourtaliotis Gorge ending to the Preveli Beach.
 On the banks of the Grand River, there is a large colony of palm trees, which give the region a sense of an African landscape.
 You can walk along the river, under the shade of palm trees, and start ascending in the beautiful gorge.
 You can swim in the cold ponds formed in the gorge.
 The beach is regularly served by tourist boats from the nearby resort of Plakias.
 See more photos at FLICKR.

 The imposing Kourtaliotis Gorge is a magical and diverse natural site, featuring high cliffs, beautiful waterfalls as well as vulture roosting sites.
 It is one of the most spectacular natural attractions of Rethymnon.
 Its slopes are full of caves and springs.
-When the wind blows you can hear of the clapping sounds in the north entrance of the gorge; in the local dialect, this sound is called "kourtala", and gives its name to the gorge.
+When the wind blows you can hear the clapping of sounds in the north entrance of the gorge; in the local dialect, this sound is called "kourtala", and gives its name to the gorge.
 In its depths flows the Kourtaliotis river which falls in the amazing Preveli Palm Beach.
 St. Nikolas church is located inside the Kourtaliotiko gorge.
 Tradition says that when the Saint touched the rock, water sprang out of the places which he touched with his fingers.
 These are the five springs of Kourtaliotis gorge and are located close to the church.
 It is a wonderful gorge worth-visiting and walking along its riverbed, while playing with water.
 The gorge is crossed by a road, but walking in it is really amazing.
 See more photos at FLICKR.

 The Plakias Old Mill is one of the most beautiful sights near Plakias, located in the exit of Kotsifos Gorge.
 Water came from the main stream about a kilometre further up the valley and ran in a narrow stone leat to the top of the mill.
 There, it dropped inside the vertical stone pipe onto the mill blades that can still be seen in a cave below.
 Some traces of the leat above the wheat mill can still be seen and there are the remains of a bread oven in the lowest building.
 According to the local people, the wheat mill was in operation until the mid-1960s.
 You can find the cache near the small church a little further upstream.
 See more photos at FLICKR.